daveg1/enterprise-web-coursework/README.md

 ### Platform

 The webapp and database are run on a server installed with Ubuntu 22.04 OS.
 The webapp processes are managed with [PM2](https://pm2.keymetrics.io/), while the database runs as a local MongoDB instance.

+## Usage

+In order to run this web app, please run the following start up script:
+[todo]

+Once the setup is completed, cd into each project (angular/ and api/) in separate terminal windows and run the following respectively:

+- angular: `ng serve`
+- api: `npm start`

 ## References